seraphinush-gaming/tera-mysterium/content/article/companions.en.md

 ![](/images/article/companions_partner_gifted_table.png)

 A **Gifted Skill Change Voucher** is needed in order to change a Partner's Gifted Skill.
-The said item can be purchased with **Mystery Merchant Coins** from wandering **Mystery Merchants** randomly appearing in Val Oriyn, Northern Arun.
+The said item can be purchased with **Mystery Market Coins** from wandering **Mystery Merchants** randomly appearing in Val Oriyn, Northern Arun.

 # Partner : RK-9
-RK-9 Partner is a special, limited-edition Partner released specifically for Rampaging RK-9 Kennel.
+RK-9 Partner is a special, limited-edition Partner released specifically for Rampaging RK-9 Kennel. soontm